steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 Now I’d [love to hear from you](https://twitter.com/steipete).
 Is what I do here correct?
 Does this make sense?
 Is there a better way?

-## Bonus Content: Using your new Assembly Superpowers
+## Bonus Content: Using Your New Assembly Superpowers

-Now that you understand assembly, we can look at what the compiler really generates with a super call.
+Now that you understand assembly, we can look at what the compiler really generates with a `super` call:

 ```
 // Stack preservation